 The passport office sends a request to the local police station for verification.

-A police officer visits the applicant’s residence to verify the details provided in the application.
+A police officer visits the applicant’s residence to verify the details provided in the application, or the individual is called to the police station.

 The police officer submits the verification report to the passport office.

-The documents required for police verification for a passport vary based on the type of application:
+The documents required for police verification for a passport vary based on the type of application.
+Generally, the documents’ list will include:

 Related Blog: How to Apply for Reissue of Passport?